Why Do Cats Knead?

 Explanation

 As kittens, cats knead to help nurse.
 The rhythmic pushing motion against the mother's mammary glands encourages milk release.
-This association between kneading, comfort, and nourishment becomes deeply ingrained.
+This association between kneading, comfort, and nourishment becomes deeply ingrained—despite the fact that most adult cats are actually lactose intolerant.
 Even as adults, cats return to this soothing behavior.

 Cats often knead soft surfaces—blankets, pillows, or your lap—that remind them of their mother.
 Kneading releases feel-good endorphins and helps cats relax.
 Some cats knead more than others; it depends on individual temperament and how early they were weaned.